mjovanc/mjovanc/README.md

 ## Welcome 👋

-Marcus here, working professionally as a Software Engineer with C/C++ and with building and maintaining CI/CD pipelines with Jenkins to make life a lot easier for the Software Engineers.
+Marcus here, working professionally as a Software Engineer and with building and maintaining CI/CD pipelines with Jenkins to make life a lot easier for the Software Engineers.

 <a href="https://aimeos.org/">
     <img src="./qryptic-logo.png" width="400" align="right">